CEGRcode/labtutorial/docs/WetBench/chipexo5.0.md

 4. After 18 cycles, move 10 uL of each sample that is to be used for the library check into new strip tubes.
 	* For YEP, this typically includes the last strip tube of samples (containing samples 40-48.
 46-48 should be the controls.)
 	* For collaborator samples, every sample should be QC-ed using the library check.
-5. The remaining 30 uL of sample should be left in the under-bench 4˚C refrigerator and used for downstream processing, such as <a href="https://cegrcode.github.io/GeneralLab/electrophoresis/#gel-excision" target="_blank">Gel Excision</a>.
+5. The remaining 30 uL of sample should be left in the under-bench 4˚C refrigerator and used for downstream processing, such as [Gel excision][gel-excision].
-6. Continue PCR on the remaining 10 uL and the PCR positive and negative controls for another 6 cycles (24 total) to visualize via agarose gel electrophoresis, also known as the <a href="https://cegrcode.github.io/GeneralLab/electrophoresis/#library-check" target="_blank">Library Check</a>.
+6. Continue PCR on the remaining 10 uL and the PCR positive and negative controls for another 6 cycles (24 total) to visualize via agarose gel electrophoresis, also known as the [Library Check][library-check].

-######Post PCR
+###### Post PCR
-After completing PCR, a <a href="https://cegrcode.github.io/GeneralLab/electrophoresis/#library-check" target="_blank">library check</a> and <a href="https://cegrcode.github.io/GeneralLab/electrophoresis/#gel-excision" target="_blank">gel excision</a> are required.
+After completing PCR, a [library check][library-check] and [gel excision][gel-excision] are required.
 These can be completed simultaneously on Day 3.
 However, if you are new to this protocol or are short on time, it is recommended that the library check is completed on Day 3, and gel excision is completed the following day.
-The links below will direct to the respective protocols on the <a href="https://cegrcode.github.io/GeneralLab/electrophoresis/" target="_blank">Gel Electrophoresis</a> page.
+The links below will direct to the respective protocols on the [Gel Electrophoresis][electrophoresis] page.

-* <a href="https://cegrcode.github.io/GeneralLab/electrophoresis/#library-check" target="_blank">Library check</a>
-* <a href="https://cegrcode.github.io/GeneralLab/electrophoresis/#gel-excision" target="_blank">Gel excision</a>
+* [Library check][library-check]
+* [Gel excision][gel-excision]
 **NOTE:** Samples should be stored at 4˚C when not in use.

 ***

+[ip-dilution-buffer-2-l]:/WetBench/buffers#ip-dilution-buffer-2-l
+[complete-protease-inhibitor-edta-free-cpi-1-ml]:/WetBench/buffers#complete-protease-inhibitor-edta-free-cpi-1-ml
+[determine-proper-resin-for-chip]:/WetBench/buffers#determine-proper-resin-for-chip

+[fa-lysis-buffer-2-l]:/WetBench/buffers#fa-lysis-buffer-2-l
+[nacl-buffer-250-2-l]:/WetBench/buffers#nacl-buffer-250-2-l
+[licl-buffer-250-2-l]:/WetBench/buffers#licl-buffer-250-2-l
+[10-mm-tris-hcl-ph-80-2-l]:/WetBench/buffers#10-mm-tris-hcl-ph-80-2-l
+[25-triton-x-100-200-ml]:/WetBench/buffers#25-triton-x-100-200-ml
+[complete-protease-inhibitor-edta-free-cpi-1-ml]:/WetBench/buffers#complete-protease-inhibitor-edta-free-cpi-1-ml
+[chip-elution-buffer-50-ml]:/WetBench/buffers#chip-elution-buffer-50-ml

+[preparing-protein-ag-magnetic-sepharose-beads]:/WetBench/chipexo5.0#preparing-protein-ag-magnetic-sepharose-beads
+[chromatin-immunoprecipitation]:/WetBench/chipexo5.0#chromatin-immunoprecipitation
+[a-tailing-reaction]:/WetBench/chipexo5.0/#a-tailing-reaction
+[adapter-ligation]:/WetBench/chipexo5.0/#adapter-ligation
+[fill-in-reaction]:/WetBench/chipexo5.0/#fill-in-reaction
+[lambda-exonuclease-digest]:/WetBench/chipexo5.0#lambda-exonuclease-digest
+[hssdna-adapter-ligationeader]:/WetBench/chipexo5.0#ssdna-adapter-ligation
+[totalpure-purification_1]:/WetBench/chipexo5.0#totalpure-purification_1
+[pcr-notes]:/WetBench/chipexo5.0#pcr-notes
+[pcr]:/WetBench/chipexo5.0#pcr
+[header]:/WetBench/chipexo5.0#
+[header]:/WetBench/chipexo5.0#
+[header]:/WetBench/chipexo5.0#

+[electrophoresis]:/WetBench/electrophoresis
+[header]:/WetBench/electrophoresis#
+[header]:/WetBench/electrophoresis#
+[header]:/WetBench/electrophoresis#
+[header]:/WetBench/electrophoresis#
+[library-check]:/WetBench/electrophoresis#library-check
+[gel-excision]:/WetBench/electrophoresis#gel-excision

+[header]:/WetBench/buffers#
+[header]:/WetBench/buffers#
+[header]:/WetBench/buffers#